Develop with Native SDK

 Run the Agent

-To test your agent, use the run_agent command to run:
+To test your agent, use the run-agent command:

 • <llm_name>: The name of the language model you want to use